dummifiedme/TheNotebook/NotesVault/_Planner/E-AG Lecture 1.md

 In most cases there is congruence between ethics and morals as morality of an individual is developed within the environment of ethics previaling in the society
 India has more conflict between morals and ethics
 	Due to diversity , period of transition
-Norms
+- Norms
-	Principles of society
+	- Principles of society
-Principles
+- Principles
-	Concrete value
+	- Concrete value
-	Eg - justice vs article 14
+	- Eg - justice vs article 14
-Customs
+- Customs
-	Specific behavioral
+	- Specific behavioral
-	Eg - devotion to good vs going to temple vs hanmuna Pooja on Tuesday Eg - empathy, alms, zakat
+	- Eg - devotion to good vs going to temple vs hanmuna Pooja on Tuesday
+	- Eg - empathy, alms, zakat
-Values , principle, conduct in an organisation
+- Values , principle, conduct in an organisation
-Virtues
+- Virtues
-	Those qulaity which helps us to reach our ideals Always individual never for organisation
+	- Those qulaity which helps us to reach our ideals
+	- Always individual never for organisation
-	Opposite - vices
+	- Opposite - vices
-	Eg - courage
+	- Eg - courage
-Ideals
+- Ideals
-	Value target
+	- Value target
-	Eg - Rama, Hanuman
+	- Eg - Rama, Hanuman
-Three self
+- Three self
-	Ideal
+	- Ideal
-	Present
+	- Present
-	Perceived
+	- Perceived
-	Life is about reducing the gap between the the Ideal and Presenters self
+	- Life is about reducing the gap between the the Ideal and Presenters self

 ### Essence of Ethics/Values
 > Since, Ethics is a subset of values.

-> Essence: Core qualities, attribute, characteristics, properties of ethics.
+> Essence: **Core** qualities, attribute, characteristics and properties of ethics.
 1. ==Ethics **cannot** be shaped and sustained in isolation==.
-A person's environment interact with his or her genotype to influence the behavioural outcomes
+A person's environment interact with his or her genotype to influence the behavioural outcomes.
+	> **'Nature' and 'nurture'** => Genotype and Phenotype

-> SOcialisation is a lifelong process through with norms, customs, values and ideologies of a society are passed on to the next gener
+	> **Socialisation** is a lifelong process through with norms, customs, values and ideologies of a society are ==passed on to the next generation==, so that they can become a responsible and participating member of their society.
+Socialisation is thus means by which, social and cultural continuity are attained.
-Nature and nurture

-A man is not only a product but also a producer of his culture
+2. A man is not only a product but also a producer of his culture
-	A person not only learns from the culture but may also lead to a change in ethical system of the society Eg - Hitler, Gandhi, Obama,Modi.
-Mandela, Lee Kuan yew, Kalam, Malala Ethics depends upon the context in which they are operating They vary in their meaning and intensity according to time , place and person Ethics operates at different levels- individual, organisation, socio cultural, national and international levels Ethics at each level effect each other
+	- A person not only learns from the culture but may also lead to a change in ethical system of the society
+	- Examples - Hitler, Gandhi, Obama, Modi.
+Mandela, Lee Kuan Yew, Kalam, Malala

+3. Ethics depends upon the context in which they are operating
+	- They vary in their meaning and intensity according to time , place and person.

+4. Ethics operates at different levels- individual, organisation, socio-cultural, national and international levels
+	- Ethics at each level effect each other

-Ethics are abstract and subjective in nature ie they are affected by individual emotions and perception
+5. Ethics are abstract and subjective in nature i.e they are affected by individual emotions and perception
-	Eg - use of sbad language while anger
+	- Examples use of bad language while in anger

-Ethicw are interrelated to each other
+6. Ethics are interrelated to each other
+	> Truth
 	You can't be honest if you are not truthful
 	You cannot be objective if you are not tolerant
 	Eg - economic depression affectimg climate change negotiations